 The Bactrian walked slowly and silently onto the lawn to meet him.
 The crowd of villeins and craftsmen strained to see him; barely held back by knocks from the cudgels wielded by the Lady’s foot-soldiers.
 The soldiers were dressed in leather jerkins on which were emblazoned images of a white cat with green eyes, the sigil of House Ithil.
 The crowd’s chatter was incessant, insistent, but not loud.

 A spring on an Ithilæn archer’s crossbow broke with a loud, metallic twang, causing a bolt to fly askew toward the foreign knights.
-One of them, an extraordinarily tall, fine-boned woman from the Amharite company flung a grappler at the arrow, knocking it to the ground.
+One of them, an extraordinarily tall, fine-boned woman from Shem’s company flung a grappler at the arrow, knocking it to the ground.
 The Lady Ithilæn shouted, “Lower your bows”.
-Her archers obeyed, though many looked to the Chamberlain for a countermanding order before they did so The haffen-ælves looked on alert but implacable.
+Her archers obeyed, though many looked to the Chamberlain for a countermanding order before they did so.
+The haffen-ælves looked on, alert and implacable.

 The Chamberlain retained his poise but was shaken.
 While he considered what to do next the Lady gathered her linen skirts and rose with the earnest assistance of her two attendants, Celeste Innocente, the eldest daughter of Hainault and her companion, a vain, forgettable niece of France.
 The Lady, who was now beside the Chamberlain, spoke in a loud voice to both the Riders and her people, “Welcome.
 My name is Aliénor , the Lady Ithilæn.
-My liege Lord is John Plantagenet, Duke of Mortain.
-I am the cousin of two kings, Philip Augustus of France and Richard of England.
+My liege Lord is John Plantagenet, Duke of Mortain, among other titles.
 This man” she nodded to the Chamberlain, “is Gui de Ruisseau.
 He is my Chamberlain, though is sworn to my lord Duke John not to me.
 And this man”, she motioned to the scarred, gaunt soldier to her left, “is Sir Alain de Caen, my Marshall”.

 Dmitrius bowed to the Lady and the to her men.
 The Chamberlain acknowledged his bow with a slight nod of his head; the Marshall’s bow was deeper and more respectful.
-Aliénor responded to Dmitrius with a shallow curtsy.
+Aliénor responded to Dmitrius’ formal greeting with a shallow curtsy.

-To the surprise of all, the Bactrian knight turned his back to the Chamberlain, beside whom he now stood, and addressed the assembled crowd in Frankish.
+To the surprise of all, the Bactrian knight turned his back to the Lady, beside whom he now stood, and addressed the assembled crowd in Frankish.
 The crowd, despite the vigilance of the Lady’s Home Guard, had pushed onto the lawn, so many were within arms length of him and reached out to touch him, as if he were a saint.
-He said in a loud voice, “My name is Dmitrius Eucratides of House Euthydemus [also called Aniketos].
+He said in a loud voice, “My name is Dmitrius Eucratides of House Euthydemus.
 I am a great hero.”
 The Chamberlain scoffed quietly to himself as the Bactrian spoke these grand words, but the crowd murmured with excited awe.
 The Marshall stepped forward to hear better.

 Dmitrius walked along the edge of the crowd, graceful and lithe despite his armor.
-As he strode, he removed two trophies from his belt, which he displayed to the crowd, and then presented to Aliénor with a flourish.
-Though the spring afternoon was clear and fair, and the air clean and warm there was a force that surrounded the knight, an evil hum that beat the air around his trophies.
+As he strode, he removed a rough bag from his belt, which he displayed to the crowd, and then presented to Aliénor with a flourish.
+Though the spring afternoon was clear and fair, and the air clean and warm there was a force that surrounded the knight, an evil hum that beat the air around him.

-Aliénor looked at the neck of the Bactrian Knight and noticed a tiny gold ring attached to a thin necklace made of beaten mithraël.
+Aliénor looked at the neck of the Bactrian Knight and noticed a tiny gold ring attached to a thin necklace made of beaten metal.

 Take me.
 Kill him.
 The temptation stirred the long-repressed human side of her nature.

-The Bactrian leader shouted, “Behold the head of the Tyrant, whom I killed to save Christendom.”
+The Bactrian leader shouted, “Behold the head of the Tyrant Jamukha.”

 The crowd, in unreflective obedience to authority knelt as Dmitrius paraded the grotesque trophy in front of them.
 Even though the Tyrant’s head had been severed several years previously it was still animated.
 Its teeth chattered and it constantly strived toward the Ring hanging from his neck.
 When the peasants saw the trophy they fell back in terror, anxiously making the sign of the cross and averting their eyes, while monks and priests urgently pressed to the front of the crowd with raised crosses.